Free UK postage on orders over £50 ● Sign up to our newsletter for 20% off your first order

 Key takeaways

-• Dilution and proper dosage is essential to avoid irritation and sensitisation.
+• Proper dilution and dosage are essential to reduce the risk of irritation or sensitisation.

 What is an essential oil?